cisagov/manage.get.gov/docs/django-admin/roles.md

 ## Editing group permissions through code

-We can edit and deploy new group permissions by editing `user_group` then:
+We can edit and deploy new group permissions by:

+1. editing `user_group` then:
-- Duplicating migration `0036_create_groups`
+2. Duplicating migration `0036_create_groups`
-and running migrations (RECOMMENDED METHOD), or
+and running migrations

-- Fake the previous migration to run an existing create groups migration:
- - step 1: docker-compose exec app ./manage.py migrate --fake registrar 0035_contenttypes_permissions
- - step 2: docker-compose exec app ./manage.py migrate registrar 0036_create_groups
- - step 3: fake run the latest migration in the migrations list